containers/buildah/docs/containertools/README.md

 ## Podman

-Podman is a command line tool that resides in the [libpod](https://github.com/containers/libpod) project.
-Podman allows for full management of a container's lifecycle from creation through removal.
+[Podman](https://github.com/containers/podman) allows for full management of a container's lifecycle from creation through removal.
 It supports multiple image formats including both the Docker and OCI image formats.
 Support for pods is provided allowing pods to manage groups of containers together.
 Podman also supports trust and image verification when pulling images along with resource isolation of containers and pods.

 ## Skopeo